Tax Evasion Risk Management Using a Hybrid Unsupervised Outlier Detection Method: Related Works and Our Contributions

-The HUNOD is a hybrid method that combines two unsupervised machine learning techniques: outlier detection by a clustering algorithm ($K$-means) and outlier detection by a representational learning algorithm (learning autoencoders).
+Previous relevant research works clearly indicate that the applicability of supervised ML approaches to detect tax evasion is conditioned by training datasets containing a significant number of confirmed tax evasion cases.
+Such datasets are not always available since they result from extensive and costly tax auditing processes.
+Thus, unsupervised and semi-supervised ML techniques (when available data contains a small number of confirmed tax evasion cases) are still dominant approaches to detect tax evasion in tax databases.
+Some of the proposed methods (in all three categories) rely on graph-based features derived from transaction graphs.
+Those methods can be applied only if data describing transactions between business entities is available.

+In this paper we propose a hybrid unsupervised method to detect anomalies in tabular tax datasets without special restrictions or requirements on features describing business entities.
+Our method combines clustering ($K$-means) and representational learning (autoencoders) to devise a set of internally validated outliers.
 As the literature review shows, both clustering and autoencoders were used in previous relevant research works as techniques to identify outliers in tax datasets.
-However, none of prior research examined a synergy of those two techniques nor the inclusion of domain knowledge.
-Furthermore, the data set we exploit is a collection of individual tax declarations.
+However, none of prior research proposed an unsupervised method for detecting internally validated outliers in tax datasets nor examined any kind of synergy of those two particular outlier detection approaches.

-One of the main issues with outlier detection algorithms (and unsupervised machine learning in general) is the validation of obtained results~\citep{Goix16}.
-In HUNOD method, this problem is approached by cross-checking results obtained from two different outlier detection techniques that are based on different machine learning designs (clustering and representation learning).
-Additionally, both unsupervised outlier detection techniques of the hybrid approach are extended by relevant domain knowledge: (1) feature weights assigned by a tax expert are incorporated into the $K$-means clustering algorithm, and (2) the training dataset for the autoencoder is constructed by utilizing a scoring indicator reflecting the degree of non-suspicious tax related behavior of business entities.
+Furthermore, existing unsupervised outlier detection approaches for tax data\-sets do not incorporate domain knowledge into their decision models.
+In HUNOD, both constituent outlier detection algorithms are enhanced by relevant domain knowledge: (1) feature weights given by an economist familiar with tax related business practices that indicate feature relevance for fraudulent tax behaviour are incorporated into $K$-means prior to identifying clusters of business entities, and (2) the training dataset for the autoencoder is formed by selecting a subset of business entities according to a scoring indicator reflecting the degree of non-suspicious tax-related behaviour.

+Compared with previous autoencoder-based approaches, the inclusion of domain knowledge in HUNOD and its hybrid nature additionally improve the robustness of the HUNOD autoencoder: \begin{enumerate} \item The HUNOD autoencoder is not trained on the whole dataset, but on a subset of business entities for which we can be quite confident in their regular tax-related behaviour.
+This has two important consequences: (1) the identified latent representations are more robust since they are learned only on negative examples, and (2) it is not necessary to define a threshold when deciding whether a test data instance is an outlier (the maximal autoencoder error on the training dataset is a natural decision boundary). \item K-means is instrumented to verify that the training dataset does not contain structural-based outliers (data instances located in small clusters). \end{enumerate}